 We call \textit{activation time} of $v \in V$ the time it takes for $v$ to activate.
 Depending on the dynamics, this can be given either by its nucleation time $\mathcal{T}_v^{Q^0}$ or by its disconnection time $D_v^{Q^0}$.
-When the dynamics is fast enough, nodes in $V$ eventually activate because their clocks tick and no edges connect them to nodes in $U$.
-On the other hand, when the dynamics is particularly slow, it is more likely for nodes in $V$ to activate through the nucleation of its fork, and the network tends to behave as if the edges were frozen at the initial configuration.
-In between these two scenarios the dynamics is more interesting and, depending on its speed, we distinguish between different behaviors.
+When the dynamics are fast enough, nodes in $V$ eventually activate because their clocks tick and no edges connect them to nodes in $U$.
+On the other hand, when the dynamics are particularly slow, it is more likely for nodes in $V$ to activate through the nucleation of its fork, and the network tends to behave as if the edges were frozen at the initial configuration.
+In between these two scenarios the dynamics are more interesting and, depending on the speed, we distinguish between different behaviors.
 Proposition~\ref{NvsD} below describes the competition between the nucleation and the dynamics.